Andrew Innes

-Andrew Colin Innes (born 16 May 1962) is a Scottish musician, best known for being the rhythm guitarist in Scottish rock band Primal Scream.
+Andrew Colin Innes (born 16 May 1962) is a Scottish musician, best known for being the guitarist in Scottish rock band Primal Scream.

 Biography

 Early years

 While in high school in 1978, Innes was the guitarist for a Glasgow punk band called The Drains.
 He met Alan McGee and Bobby Gillespie when they had joined the band.
 After the band's demise, Innes along with McGee briefly joined the band H2O then relocated to London where they formed The Laughing Apple, a band of which recorded three singles in 1981 and 1982, two of which were released on Autonomy, and the third was put out on their own Essential record label.

 Revolving Paint Dream

 As Alan McGee went on to form Creation Records and the band, Biff Bang Pow!, Innes formed Revolving Paint Dream with his then-girlfriend Christine Wanless in 1983.
 Revolving Paint Dream released two singles and two albums between 1984 and 1989 on Creation.
 Innes and McGee both contributed to the recordings of each other's bands.